Ho, Why Is You Here?

 Ho, Why Is You Here? is the debut commercial mixtape by American rapper Flo Milli.
 It was released on July 24, 2020, by '94 Sounds and RCA Records.
 All songs were written by Flo Milli alongside their producers.

-It debuted and peaked at number 78 on the US Billboard 200.
-The mixtape produced five singles: "Beef FloMix", "In the Party", "Not Friendly", "Like That Bitch" and "Weak".
-The mixtape was met with positive reviews upon release.
-Rolling Stone placed it on their list of the "200 Greatest Hip Hop Albums of All Time" (2022).
+The mixtape debuted and peaked at number 78 on the US Billboard 200.
+It was preceded by five singles: "Beef FloMix", "In the Party", "Not Friendly", "Like That Bitch" and "Weak".
+Critical responses were generally positive; Rolling Stone placed it on their list of the "200 Greatest Hip Hop Albums of All Time" (2022).
+The mixtape was followed up by Flo Milli's studio albums You Still Here, Ho?
+(2022) and Fine Ho, Stay (2024).

 Background

 Prior to the release of Ho, Why Is You Here?, Flo rose to prominence following two of the mixtape's singles, "Beef FloMix" (a rework of 2015's "Beef" by Ethereal featuring Playboi Carti) and "In the Party", going viral online, specifically on the social media platform TikTok, which led to her signing to '94 Sounds and RCA Records.
 In an interview with Respect., Flo Milli said: